Study: Forested Watersheds Make More Fish Food

 And bigger perch are better perch.
 “They’re going to survive winter better, they’re going to be able to escape predation, and those populations are going to be able to better reproduce,” Tanentzap said.

 Several qualities make yellow perch particularly useful to study.
-They are a widespread species, found throughout North America and with relatives in Europe.
-Yellow perch are significant in sport and commercial fishing, and in larval form they display a close affinity to the nearshore habitat where much of the debris collects.
+They are a widespread species found throughout North America and with relatives in Europe.
+Yellow perch are significant in sport and commercial fishing, and in larval form, they display a close affinity to the nearshore habitat where much of the debris collects.
 And besides, Tanentzap noted, “they’re kind of the main fish in this lake that we worked on.”

-The scientists quantified the effects of terrestrial debris on the perch in forested watersheds by measuring elemental mass in the fish compared to the mass of specific elements found in different food sources.
+The scientists quantified the effects of terrestrial debris on the perch in forested watersheds by measuring the elemental mass in the fish compared to the mass of specific elements found in different food sources.
 “By measuring the same elements in fish, we can work out how much of that fish was derived from each one of these sources,” Tanentzap said.

 “It’s not necessarily that fish will starve without forests around them,” Tanentzap said.
 “What we’re showing here is that as you add extra food on top of that baseline level of nutrition, then it’s going to make individuals fatter and larger.”